farhanmn/express-boilerplate/README.md

 - [morgan](https://github.com/expressjs/morgan) - HTTP request logger middleware for node.js
 - [chalk](https://github.com/chalk/chalk#readme) - Terminal string styling done right
 - [knex](https://knexjs.org/) - is a "batteries included" SQL query builder for PostgreSQL, CockroachDB, MSSQL, MySQL, MariaDB, SQLite3, Better-SQLite3, Oracle, and Amazon Redshift designed to be flexible, portable, and fun to use.
+- [Jest](https://jestjs.io) - A delightful JavaScript Testing Framework with a focus on simplicity.
+- [ESLint](https://eslint.org/) - ESLint statically analyzes your code to quickly find problems.
+It is built into most text editors and you can run ESLint as part of your continuous integration pipeline.

 ## Script

 - `yarn start` - Runs the application using Node.js
 - `yarn dev` - Runs the application in development mode with automatic restarts using `nodemon`
+- `yarn test` - Run the test
+- `yarn lint` - Run linter

 ## Authors